cda-tum/fiction/docs/layouts/hexagonal_layout.rst

 **Header:** ``fiction/layouts/hexagonal_layout.hpp``

-Coordinate system that represents a hexagonal grid.
+Coordinate system that represents a hexagonal grid of compile-time coordinate types.
 In contrast to Cartesian layouts, the faces of hexagonal layouts can be arranged in different ways.
 The most obvious are the distinction between the orientation of the hexagons that can either be pointy-top up or flat-top up.

 .. doxygenstruct:: fiction::pointy_top
 .. doxygenstruct:: fiction::flat_top